How do I place a chick order?

 Do you sell chicken coops?

 Unfortunately, we don't carry chicken coops at this time.
-Our store is pretty small, so we don't have much space for things that big.
+Our store is quite small, so we don't have much space for things that big.
 We do sell several books about building your own coop with options for both the complete beginner or someone just looking for interesting design ideas.
-Coops can also be purchased online (The Chicken Housing Authority or Cozy Coops & Sheds are two local businesses in MN), or gotten second hand (i.e. Craigslist or Nextdoor).
+Coops can also be purchased online (The Chicken Housing Authority or Cozy Coops & Sheds are two local businesses in MN), or second hand (i.e. Craigslist or Nextdoor).
 You can also sometimes find local woodworkers who would be willing to build a coop.

 Do you sell brooders?